 If you have special needs in regards to food, it may be wise to offer to bring a dish to an event , or take food to eat if you will be someone’s house guest.

-According to The American Diabetes Association
+from The American Diabetes Association

 “Holidays can be a time of great anxiety for people with diabetes because it is so focused on food.